 Enjoy the crisp evening air and fall colours as you slowly amble from each gallery to the next.
 This isn’t the time to rush.
 It’s all about taking a moment to think about colour, texture, form, and how it makes you feel.
-The five galleries are very different, and we reached out to each one to see what you can expect and what you should keep an eye out for when you go on your own, self-guided Wine Walk this October.
+The four galleries are very different, and we reached out to each one to see what you can expect and what you should keep an eye out for when you go on your own, self-guided Wine Walk this October.

 The Gallery at Maury Young Arts Centre

 Size does matter at the Teeny Tiny Art Show & Exhibit where over 90 artists from the Sea to Sky have created mini-masterpieces – all under 3 by 3 inches.
 On the Wine Walks, you’ll have the opportunity to make your own teeny creation, which can then hang on the group art wall or you can take it home as a Whistler memento.
 The Maury Young Arts Centre is on the Wine Walk schedule for all four Fridays during October.
 The affordable artwork at the Teeny Tiny show sells quickly, don’t miss your chance to take home a piece of original Whistler art!

 Adele Campbell Fine Art Gallery